PreyMa/jsgrammar/README.md

 ```

-To configure the text generator each expression's repetition quantifier can be named to define more precise repetiton boundries and randomness distribution.
+To configure the text generator each expression's repetition quantifier can be named to define more precise repetition boundaries and randomness distribution.
 To name a quantifier or respectively the expression use `.name`.
 Expressions without a quantifier can also be named.
 Alternative expressions cannot be named directly.
-If you need to specify parameters for it you need to wrap it with a named subexpression and define the values there.
+If you need to specify parameters for it you need to wrap it in a named subexpression and define the values there.

 ```text
 myRule ::= 'my name is foo'.foo 'i am called bar'*.bar